- 1. House Rent Allowance (HRA)

 16. Home Loan

-You can claim a tax deduction for interest on a home loan of up to Rs 2,00,000 in a financial year under section 24.
-The loan must be taken to acquire, construct, repair, renew or reconstruct the property.
+You can claim a tax deduction for home loan emi of up to Rs 2,00,000 in a financial year under section 24.
+The loan must be to acquire, construct, repair, renew or reconstruct the property.
 Moreover, you can claim the tax deduction of principal amount repayment under section 80C of up to Rs 1.5 lakhs.

 17. Education Loan